Daybreak:Volume 1 Chapter 3

 "You're not going to read my mind through this, are you?" she asked, worried.

-"No, only the thoughts you will to others are sent through the channel," he spoke with utmost sincerity.
-"Of course, there is a mind-reading spell, but since being caught performing thought voyeurism may lead to espionage charges and other devastating consequences, it is considered below proper nobility to use such magic.
-The same goes to charms, compulsions, and other mind-altering enchantments, which may constitute crimes ranging from larceny and extortion to rape if one is found using them without consent."
+"No. Only the thoughts you will to others are sent through the channel," he spoke with utmost sincerity.
+"Of course, there is a mind-reading spell.
+However, since being caught performing thought voyeurism may lead to espionage charges and other serious consequences, it is considered below proper nobility to use such magic.
+The same goes to charms, compulsions, and other mind-altering enchantments.
+Usage of them may constitute crimes ranging from larceny and extortion to rape if one is found casting them without consent."

 Her eyes narrowed: